rahulbakshee/dl/AutoEncoder/README.md

 - Ensemble of Algorithms.
 - Cross Validation strategy with StratifiedKFold.
 - Neural Networks and Deep Learning.
-### Semi-Supervised Learning
-- Instead of Classification, reframe problem as Anomaly detection, a.k.a. outlier detection
-- AutoEncoders to the rescue

 etc....

+> Instead of Classification, reframe problem as Anomaly detection, a.k.a. outlier detection
+>> AutoEncoders to the rescue

 In our approach, we will use AutoEncoders, which has two aspects:-